v2south/BinBayes/README.md

 sigma_b   0.70411 0.1253 0.0008858       0.001730

 ```
-The notations for each model component are:
+The notation for each of the model components is as follows:

 <center>